April 2

 If you read reviews, you will find this to be a common complaint for many edge sealers: they're hard to use, and can take quite a bit of practice to get the hang of.

-Our recommendation here is that if you have strength or ergonomic issues with your hands, it's important that you buy an edge sealer that's easy to use.
-But if you don't have these issues, you should just buy the edge sealer with the features you want, and you'll get the hang of using it.
+Our recommendation is that if you have strength or ergonomic issues with your hands, it's important that you buy an edge sealer that's easy to use.
+But if you don't have these issues, you should buy the edge sealer with the features you want, and you'll get the hang of using it.

-And also, don't trust "automatic" or "one-touch" sealing to mean that the sealer will be easy to use.
+And also, don't trust "automatic" or "one-touch" sealing to mean that a sealer will be easy to use.
 Sometimes this is true, but sometimes it isn't: you have to do more research to figure that out (such as reading the user reviews on Amazon, or asking the question of Amazon users--don't be afraid to ask questions; it's a great resource!).

 Features and Settings